-Of course, they knew they could trust him, they were proud of him, and at the age of sixteen, he was free to do all he wanted.
+Of course, they knew they could trust him; they were proud of him, and at the age of sixteen, he was free to do all he wanted.
 Mark was a tall, good-looking boy, with curly auburn hair and dark blue eyes.
-One could easily attribute to him seventeen or even eighteen years of age, judging from the physical appearance.
+One could easily attribute seventeen or even eighteen years of age to him, judging from his physical appearance.
 In intellectual maturity, he could have been much older and escaped all classifications, which his instructors at NAH had tried to administer him.
-He was elegant in manners and impeccable in dress, always wearing a jacket or a blazer, a shirt, a tie and perfectly polished shoes.
-In vain, many among the local friends he had quickly made had tried to make him understand that such a dressing style was not required, especially in Southern California, and was bordering on the ridiculous.
-However, they learned soon enough that Mark followed a code of his own, albeit without arrogance, but with a measure of tranquil inflexibility, once he had taken a decision.
-At school, within a few weeks since his arrival, all his classmates had recognized that he was unquestionably the best student in all subjects.
-His English was, of course, the Queen's English and not even his English instructor could read Shakespeare better than he did.
+He was elegant in manners and impeccable in dress, always wearing a jacket or a blazer, a shirt, a tie, and perfectly polished shoes.
+In vain, many among the local friends he had quickly made had tried to make him understand that such a dressing style wasn't required, especially in Southern California, and was bordering on the ridiculous.
+However, they soon learned that Mark followed a code of his own, albeit without arrogance, but with a measure of tranquil inflexibility, once he had taken a decision.

+At school, within a few weeks of his arrival, all his classmates had recognized that he was unquestionably the best student in all subjects.
+His English was, of course, the Queen's English, and not even his English instructor could read Shakespeare better than he could.
 In Mathematics, he quickly solved all problems.
-In fact, he did so many calculations in his mind, that even the Math instructor occasionally could not follow his mental processes.
+In fact, he did so many calculations in his mind that even the Math instructor occasionally couldn't follow his mental processes.
 Once, one of his classmates had asked him how he could be so good at Mathematics.
 He had answered nonchalantly that in the "old public school," somewhere in Southern England, he had already studied the same subjects two years earlier.
-At the beginning of the school year, he had shown some weakness in American (meaning US) history, a subject matter, which enjoyed precious little popularity among all students of all ethnical groups.
-In any case, it had taken him just three weeks to master also American history.
+At the beginning of the school year, he had shown some weakness in American (meaning U.S.) history, a subject that enjoyed precious little popularity among all students of all ethnic groups.
+In any case, it had taken him just three weeks to master American history as well.
 They asked him how he could have succeeded, and he answered that the whole of American History was equivalent to four chapters, perhaps five, of a book on the history of England.
 In a word, it was no big deal.

-As if all this were not enough, there was also his primacy in most sports.
-He did not play baseball, which he considered an illegitimate son of cricket, nor American Football, which for him was an unsuccessful attempt to play Rugby, which, lamentably, had been invented after the War of Independence.
-Instead, in no time the football team unanimously voted him captain, and thanks to his physical excellence, he was one of the best basketball players, besides being consistently the first in many individual sports.
-On the top of this, his fair play had become a legend, whose fame had quickly spread out of the school.
+As if all this weren't enough, there was also his primacy in most sports.
+He didn't play baseball, which he considered an illegitimate son of cricket, nor American Football, which for him was an unsuccessful attempt to play Rugby, which, lamentably, had been invented after the War of Independence.
+Instead, in no time the soccer team unanimously voted him captain, and thanks to his physical excellence, he was one of the best basketball players, besides being consistently the first in many individual sports.
+On top of this, his fair play had become a legend whose fame had quickly spread out of the school.
 It was almost irritating to his companions to see the extraordinary ease with which he could succeed in whatever he attempted.
 Nevertheless, his innate kindness of heart and upright character made his superiority in all fields almost forgivable.

-Of course, in no time all girls in the school were worshipping him and were not so secretly hoping that he would ask them out.
-There even was an urban legend about his being a member of the Royal House, but, after some research, made by the most enterprising girls, they had to content themselves with the assumption that he was a member of the gentry, possibly a Duke.
+Of course, in no time all the girls in the school were adoring him and were not so secretly hoping that he would ask them out.
+There was even an urban legend about his being a member of the Royal House, but after some research made by the most enterprising girls, they had to content themselves with the assumption that he was a member of the gentry, possibly a Duke.